EdgeFirstAI/documentation/docs/index.md

 ## Next Steps

-For these next steps, it is recommended to be familiar with the concepts and UI elements in EdgeFirst Studio as described in the [EdgeFirst Studio: Overview](getting_started/studio.md).
+For these next steps, it is recommended to be familiar in [navigating EdgeFirst Studio](studio/navigation.md).
 Next, users are invited to follow along other various [User Workflows](getting_started/workflows/index.md) that are tailored towards various hardware requirements and resources available to the user.

 !!! tip "Need Help?"
     📬 Have questions or ran into an issue?